Adult Nordic Ski Lessons and Clinics

 This technique is not new, but only became a separate competition discipline in the 1980’s.
 A wide, flat “skate deck” is groomed for this type of skiing.
 Skate skiing mimics the motion of ice-skating – the skis are in a V-shape as the skier alternatively pushes to the side with one gliding ski while transferring weight to and continuing gliding on the other ski.
 Both skis are always moving forwards – the glide never ends.

-Any Nordic ski can be used for either technique, but ease and fun is allowed by proper gear.
+Any Nordic ski can be used for either technique, but ease and fun are allowed by proper gear.

-Skate skis have no grip, with single camber and no wax pocket.
-The entire base is covered in slipperiest glide wax.
-Skate ski boots have stiff soles and higher ankle support than classic boots.
-Skate ski poles are much longer than classic poles.
+Skate skis do not use grip at all.
+They have single camber and no grip zone—just glide wax along the entire base for maximum speed.
+Skate boots have stiff soles and higher ankle support to help with balance and power.
+Skate poles are much longer than classic poles.